solana-labs/solana/docs/src/integrations/exchange.md

+---
-# Add Solana to Your Exchange
+title: Add Solana to Your Exchange
+---

 This guide describes how to add Solana's native token SOL to your cryptocurrency exchange.